rob-anderson/status_accessor/README.md

 A simple bit of code we keep reusing.

-It provides a quick way of setting up accessors for a status-like field
+It provides a quick way of setting up accessors for a status-like field, which by default is called :status, but can be anything

 Examples
 --------